 MAIN MENU Vehicles Aliens Requests Global variables Timing bars Keys Terrain CutCam

-You can activate one debug feature which appears to be the Timing Bars by changing to something greater than 0000.
-The two bars appear to measure how long it takes to draw a frame, or something similar, as they grow in length as the game gets busy and slows down.
+You can activate what appears to be the Timing Bars feature by changing it to something greater than 0000.
+The two bars seem to measure how long it takes to draw a frame, or something similar, as they grow in length as the game gets busy and slows down.

 Although the main debug menu function has been nulled, two helper functions (80095530 & 8009594c (US)) have survived.
 8009594c is for displaying the sub-menu items and can still be successfully called with some parameters.
 80095530 may have to do with navigation of the menus.

 Setting the halfword at 80047710 (US) to FF9D allows a function, referred to as "DisplayForces" by some debugger text, to run in its entirety.
 It draws bounding boxes around some objects.

 There is an indoor object debugger still in the game and active with no hacks or button codes.
 While inside a building, the controller in port 2 controls the debugger.
 If you have a hack in place to view the debugger console output mentioned below, you will see useful messages about the current mode, selected object, and changes you make to its state.
-Buttons L & R are used to choose the active object from those in the current room.
+The L & R buttons are used to choose the active object from those in the current room.
 The A button cycles through the available debug modes, when you first enter a building it will always start off.

 - Only L, R, and A do anything while no mode is active.